What is cervical spondylosis?

 In most cases cervical spondylosis treatments are conservative.
 They include:

-- Use of nonsteroidal anti-inflammatory medicines ( NSAIDs) or other non-narcotic products to relieve pain from inflammation
+- Use of nonsteroidal anti-inflammatory drugs ( NSAIDs) or other non-narcotic products to relieve pain from inflammation

 - Chiropractic manipulation that can help to control episodes of more severe pain

 - Wearing a cervical collar to limit movement and provide support – this should only be for short-term use - no longer than a week unless medically advised to wear it for longer - as long-term use can worsen symptoms.

-- Other forms of physiotherapy, including the application of heat and cold therapy, or exercise
+- Physiotherapy, including the application of heat and cold therapy, or exercise

 - Injecting medicine (corticosteroids and a local anaesthetic) into the joints of the spine